National Programme Officer Federal State Building

-Switzerland through its development cooperation has been engaged in Nepal for more than half a century.
+Switzerland through its development cooperation has been engaged in Nepal since 1959.
 With the establishment of its Embassy in Nepal in August 2009, Switzerland’s assistance in Nepal continues to focus on federal state building, employment and income through agriculture, rural infrastructure and vocational skills, as well as migration.
 Switzerland is committed to support Nepal’s socio-economic development and federal state building at national and subnational levels.

 The Embassy of Switzerland offers a competitive salary and benefit package as well as a stimulating team and working environment.
-We are looking for Nepali National for the following position for a 4 years fixed term contract with possibility of extension:
+We are looking for a Nepali National (female candidates are encouraged to apply) for the following position for a 4 years fixed term contract with possibility of extension:

 Required Technical Competence

-Master’s degree with specialisation in political science, international relations, law, public administration, social science or other related fields; Minimum of 5 years of relevant professional experience; Good understanding of the intertwinement of the political and development agendas in Nepal; Proven understanding and application of gender equality and social inclusion (GESI) mainstreaming in political analysis and project and programme management; Excellent written and spoken English and Nepali; Good knowledge of computer applications.
+Master’s degree with specialization in social science, international relations, law, public administration, or other related fields; Minimum of 2 years of relevant professional experience; Good understanding of the intertwinement of the political and development agendas in Nepal; Proven understanding and application of gender equality and social inclusion (GESI) mainstreaming in project and programme management; Excellent written and spoken English and Nepali; Good knowledge of computer applications.

-Detailed Terms of Reference can be downloaded here.
-(PDF, 477.3 kB, English)
+Detailed Terms of Reference is available here (PDF, 489.4 kB, English)for download.

 Personnel and Administration (Chancery)

 Only shortlisted candidates will be contacted.
 The Embassy reserves the right to reject any or all applications without assigning any reasons.

 The Embassy of Switzerland in Nepal promotes workforce diversity and applies positive discrimination to candidates from discriminated groups (women and candidates from Dalit, Janajati, Madhesi/Terai, and other minority community).